 The directors have assessed whether the use of the going concern assumption is appropriate in preparing these accounts.
 The directors have made this assessment in respect to a period of one year from the date of approval of these accounts.
-After reviewing the company's forecasts and projections, which are being regularly updated in light of the ongoing Covid-19 pandemic, the directors are of the opinion that the company will have sufficient resources to meet its liabilities as they fall due.
+After reviewing the company's forecasts and projections, which are being regularly updated, the directors are of the opinion that the company will have sufficient resources to meet its liabilities as they fall due.